aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/screening/methane-loading.md

-pass on to the [slurm](https://slurm.schedmd.com/) scheduler that manages calculations on the cluster, such as how many compute nodes to use or the maximum time allowed for the calculation
+pass on to the [slurm](https://slurm.schedmd.com/) scheduler that manages calculations on the cluster, such as how many compute nodes to use or the maximum time allowed for the calculation:

 ```python
 options = {